Akshay Bhatia's U.S. Amateur ends after rules violation – and it wasn't right

 Darnell told Golf Channel that the opposing caddie received a ride from a USGA official earlier in the round, so when he saw a man wearing USGA apparel in a cart on the 14th hole, he thought nothing of it.

-The USGA used to have a walking official with every match, but now there are just rovers.
-And while players and caddies were reminded about this rule before the tournament, in the middle of a match how is a caddie supposed to distinguish a volunteer from a rules official when they’re wearing similar clothing?
+The USGA has a walking rules official with every match, and players and caddies were reminded about this rule before the tournament, in the middle of a match how is a caddie supposed to distinguish a volunteer from a rules official when they’re wearing similar USGA-labeled clothing?
 Especially when he asks the volunteer and the volunteer says OK.

 Shouldn’t the USGA let volunteers know of this rule, too?
-Or at least dress them differently.
 Or just ban cart rides all together, so there is no gray area.

 Now, I don’t like this rule for caddies in the first place.
 Yes, players should be required to walk.
 In the U.S. Amateur, once Sunday arrives fitness and endurance will be important factors in who wins.
 But caddies?